wincent/wincent/README.md

 ./install --force
 ```

-#### Missing symbols & ligatures in Vim (Linux)
+#### Broken Unicode in Vim (Linux)

-If symbols appear corrupted in Vim, first ensure that your terminal emulator supports UTF-8.
+If Unicode symbols appear missing or corrupted in Vim, first ensure that your terminal emulator supports UTF-8.
 Then, check to see if you've properly configured your system-wide UTF-8 support.

 Issue this test command: